-September 5, 2023
+September 23, 2024

-To the Citizen's of the Participating Jurisdictions and the Board of Directors Western Virginia Regional Jail Authority,
+The Board of Directors Western Virginia Regional Jail Authority,

-We are pleased to submit the Annual Comprehensive Financial Report (ACFR) of the Western Virginia Regional Jail Authority (Jail Authority) for the fiscal year ended June 30, 2023.
+We are pleased to submit the Annual Comprehensive Financial Report (ACFR) of the Western Virginia Regional Jail Authority (Jail Authority) for the fiscal year ended June 30, 2024.
 The report was prepared by the Superintendent and Finance Manager, who assume full responsibility for the accuracy of information, and the completeness and fairness of presentation.
 We believe the financial information as presented, is accurate in all material respects and that it is presented in a manner designed to fairly set forth the financial position and results of operations as measured by the financial activity of the Jail Authority's Enterprise Fund.